 This past week, we lost two men we recognize as part of the city’s history and daily life; we lost the coach and we lost the newsman.

 A restless imagination allowed him to write children’s books, create foundations and schools and support women’s basketball with the same exuberance that he showed on the court.

 Clutter is the enemy of a speedy PC.
 If you’re not using a particular software on a regular basis, it’s best to remove it completely.

-Once a known vulnerability is announced via a patch, hackers get to work like crazy, trying to figure out how to use that vulnerability to gain access to users who are lazy about installing updates.
+Once a known vulnerability is announced via a patch, hackers get to work like crazy trying to figure out how to use the vulnerability and access those users who are lazy about installing updates.